Is It Okay To Play Basketball After Working Out?

 For a good number of people, an increased appetite is the least thing on their mind when it comes to this topic.
 After all, you can simply burn a tremendous amount of energy throughout the day and then still feel successful in the work that you put in.
 An increase appetite is really one of the few things that can be tagged on with working out then doing to play basketball immediately afterwards.
 The same goes if you play basketball first, and then decide to head into the gym and crank out a good workout.

-See also Where Do You Get The Ball After A Timeout In Basketball?
+See also How Do You Find The Circumference Of A Basketball?

 Better To Play After Working Out Than Before